hoangduytran/blender-manual/manual/editors/3dview/viewport_render.rst

 .. note::

-   Viewport rendering only works for the Workbench and Eevee render engines.
+   Viewport rendering only works for the Workbench and EEVEE render engines.
    It's not supported for Cycles.

 .. tip::